ZheshengZhang/ZheshengZhang-PHBS_TQFML-Project/README.md

 ## Environment
 Python 3.6
-TensorFlow 1.3.0 (the version is very important since the TensorFlow package may change a lot in different versions)
+TensorFlow 1.3.0 (the version is very important since the TensorFlow package may change a lot in different versions，it will run error in other versions)

 ## Basic method
 In LSTM model for stock prediction, one sequence was defined as a sequential collection of the daily dataset of any single stock in a fixed time period (N days).
 The daily dataset describes the performance of the stock with sequence learning features like closing price, trade volume on one particular day in these N days.